symfony/symfony-docs/components/dependency_injection/tags.rst

 ==================================

 Tags are a generic string (along with some options) that can be applied to any service.
-By themselves, tags don't actually the functionality of your services in any way.
+By themselves, tags don't actually alter the functionality of your services in any way.
 But if you choose to, you can ask a container builder for a list of all services that were tagged with some specific tag.
 This is useful in compiler passes where you can find these services and use or